jetamartin/reactnd-project-myreads-starter/README.md

 * `npm install` - this will install all project dependencies located in the package.json file.

-* `npm start` - this will start the development and open a new browser window pointed to localhost:3000 where you can start interacting with the app
+* `npm start` - this will start the development server and open a new browser window pointed to localhost:3000 where you can start interacting with the app

 ## Important